GenevieveBuckley/QtWaitingSpinner/README.md

 * The percentage fade of the "trail"
 * The minimum opacity of the "trail"

+This project uses the [qtpy](https://github.com/spyder-ide/qtpy) abstraction layer to support PyQt6, PyQt5, PySide6, and PySide2 backends.

 ### Usage

 Despite being highly configurable, QtWaitingSpinner is extremely easy to use and, to make things even easier, the "QtWaitingSpinnerTest" application can assist you in determining the exact shape, size and color you'd like your spinner to have.